yt-dlp/yt-dlp/README.md

 #### bilibili
 * `prefer_multi_flv`: Prefer extracting flv formats over mp4 for older videos that still provide legacy formats

-#### digitalconcerthall
-* `prefer_combined_hls`: Prefer extracting combined/pre-merged video and audio HLS formats.
-This will exclude 4K/HEVC video and lossless/FLAC audio formats, which are only available as split video/audio HLS formats

 #### sonylivseries
 * `sort_order`: Episode sort order for series extraction - one of `asc` (ascending, oldest first) or `desc` (descending, newest first).
 Default is `asc`